LemontechSA/thot/README.md

 bundle exec rspec
 ```

-## How Works
+## How it Works
-Thot and Siwa works like an API Services Servers, working in paralel like two remotes servers.
-The client app load a app Built with React, and work like another server instance.
-The three parts are separated and comunicates between them across RESTFul services built in them.
+Thot and Siwa work like an API Services Servers, working in paralel like two remotes servers.
+The client app load an app built with React, and works like another server instance.
+The three parts are separated and comunicate between them across RESTFul services built in them.

 To simulate this environment we use docker to set each application in a separate container, simulating with this way the servers and his properties.